Getting Started

 Introduction

-MavonEngine is a TypeScript game engine built on top of Three.js and Rapier3D, designed to abstract away the common boilerplate needed when bootstrapping 2D/3D games — both single-player and multiplayer.
+MavonEngine is a Three.js game engine built on top of Three.js and Rapier3D, designed to abstract away the common boilerplate needed when bootstrapping 3D browser games — both single-player and multiplayer.

 The underlying goal is to write logic once and then have it run on both the server & client identically with the needed updates / state synchronization happening when needed.